covcom/205CDE/07 JS syntax/README.md

 > [JSLint](http://www.jslint.com/) provides checks based on direct input, similar to HTML/CSS validation.

-Load up **notes.js** in C9 and you'll see immediately there're some highlights in the gutter.
+Load up **notes.js** in C9 and you'll see immediately there are some highlights in the gutter.
 If you move your mouse over you'll see some hints on the error.

 ![](.md_images/error.png)